Google Business Profile: How to Claim & Optimize Your Listing for Local SEO in 2025

 - Product/Service Photos: Showcase what you sell or the services you provide.
 Food businesses should have plenty of appetizing food photos.

-- Team Photos: Images of your team humanize your business and build trust.
+- Team Photos: Images of your team humanize your business and build trust with potential customers.

 - Videos: Short videos (up to 30 seconds) can engage potential customers and provide a more dynamic view of your business.